Michael Cheika: 2022–2023

-In their first two tests of the 2022 Rugby Championship, Argentina played Australia at home, following SANZAAR's change to the Rugby Championship round-robin format, which will see some teams play two home matches, two away matches and two home-and-away matches against the three other teams of SANZAAR.
+In their first two tests of the 2022 Rugby Championship, Argentina played Australia at home, following changes to the Rugby Championship round-robin format.
 In round one Argentina lost 26–41 at Estadio Malvinas Argentinas, Mendoza after leading 19–10 at half-time.
 In round two Argentina played Australia at Estadio San Juan del Bicentenario, San Juan.
-Similar to their first round encounter, Los Pumas started the match in a rapid fashion, scoring four tries in just a half-hour of play, and lead Australia by sixteen points at half-time (26–10).
+Similar to their first round encounter; Argentina started the match in a rapid fashion, scoring four tries in just a half-hour of play, and led Australia by sixteen points at half-time (26–10).
 After Wallaby flanker Fraser McReight was yellow carded in the sixty-third minute, Argentina prop Thomas Gallo went over for his second try of the match, extending their lead out to the biggest margin of the match up to that point: twenty-one points (31–10).
 A snappy reply from Australia's Len Ikitau saw them reduce the lead back to fourteen-points by the seventieth minute with only fourteen players on the field.
-However, in the final three minutes of the match, Argentina scored two unanswered tries finishing the match with their biggest victory of Australia (48–17; thirty-one points), beating their previous best victorious margin of fifteen points in 1983.
-After the match, Cheika stated: “I love these guys, they’re my crew now[.]” adding, “I was up on the last try, cheering.
-But then I started crying because I know I probably shouldn’t be doing this.
-It was a bit confusing for me, personally.” [...]
-“But they’re my boys now.
-That’s my team.
+In the final three minutes of the match, Argentina scored two unanswered tries finishing the match with their biggest victory of Australia (48–17; thirty-one points), beating their previous best victorious margin of fifteen points in 1983.
+After the match, Cheika stated: "I love these guys, they're my crew now[.]" adding, "I was up on the last try, cheering.
+But then I started crying because I know I probably shouldn't be doing this.
+It was a bit confusing for me, personally." [...]
+"But they're my boys now.
+That's my team.
 I will do everything I can to help them get success and enjoy rugby.
 They are paying me a lot of respect here and people are believing in the things that we are doing.
-I have to do everything I can to help them.”
+I have to do everything I can to help them."